rwebaz/Bootstrap-Lessons-Project/docs/pages/Blockquote-Footer.md

 {% include sources-and-uses.md %}

+1. {:#OHAN}The [Understanding Bootstrap 4](https://medium.freecodecamp.org/bootstrap-4-everything-you-need-to-know-c750991f6784){:title='Click to Visit the Landing page for Understanding Bootstrap 4: Everything You Need To Know by Ohan Emmanuel'}{:target='_blank'}: Everything You Need To Know by Ohan Emmanuel.
+Published by © 2017 [Medium.com](https://medium.freecodecamp.org/){:title='Click to Visit the Home page of Medum Free Code Camp'}{:target='_blank'}.

 ### External Sources

-- The [Project Source Links](https://mminail.github.io/Bootstrap/Source-Bootstrap-Links.htm){:title="Click to Visit the Source Links page of the Bootstrap Lessons Project at GitHub pages"}{:target="_blank"} page of the Bootstrap Lessons Project.
+- {:#SOURCELINKS}The [Project Source Links](https://mminail.github.io/Bootstrap/Source-Bootstrap-Links.htm){:title="Click to Visit the Source Links page of the Bootstrap Lessons Project at GitHub pages"}{:target="_blank"} page of the Bootstrap Lessons Project.
 Published by © 2017 - 2018 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.

-- [Understanding Bootstrap 4](https://medium.freecodecamp.org/bootstrap-4-everything-you-need-to-know-c750991f6784){:title='Click to Visit the Landing page for Understanding Bootstrap 4: Everything You Need To Know by Ohan Emmanuel'}{:target='_blank'}: Everything You Need To Know by Ohan Emmanuel.
-Published by © 2017 [Medium.com](https://medium.freecodecamp.org/){:title='Click to Visit the Home page of Medum Free Code Camp'}{:target='_blank'}.
+**Note**.
+This page crafted with {{ page.version }}.